It probably sits on your ‘to-do’ list…..send an email out to clients to wrap up the year, thank them and share some of the year’s milestones.

 This is the first thing your recipient will see, so make sure you are inviting them to open your email.
 Try to stay away from obvious titles such as ‘Christmas Newsletter’.
 In fact, emails including the word ‘newsletter’ in the subject line may be less likely to be opened.
 In an email marketing study by Adestra, that compared open rates based on the subject line, the emails headed ‘Newsletter’ saw a 40% decrease in click rate.

 Other studies have shown that 35% of email recipients open emails based on the subject line alone.
-Try a more engaging heading or be clear about the benefit you offer in the email.
+Try a more engaging heading or be clear about the benefits you offer in the email.

 Most inboxes are set up to preview the content of the email.
 If you add nothing here, your recipients will see the top couple of lines of copy and this may not make sense.
-Using digital marketing software will allow you to write up a short preview that your readers will see first.
+Using digital marketing software like BOMA will automatically produce or allow you to write up a short preview that your readers will see first.
 It only needs to be a couple of lines but it gives them a teaser and should convince them to open your email.

 The Body Copy